-These consolidated financial statements were authorized for issuance by the Board of Directors on June 18, 2021.
-The Company prepared these consolidated financial statements in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), and the interpretations of the International Financial Reporting Standards Interpretations Committee ("IFRIC") in effect at January 1, 2020.
+These consolidated financial statements were authorized for issuance by the Board of Directors on August 27, 2021.
+These unaudited interim condensed consolidated financial statements are prepared in accordance with IAS 34 Interim Financial Reporting ("IAS 34") using accounting policies consistent with the International Financial Reporting Standards ("IFRS") and Interpretation of the International Financial Reporting Interpretation Committee ("IFRIC") effect at January 1, 2020.
+These condensed consolidated Interim financial statements do not include all of the disclosures required for full annual consolidated financial statements and should be read in conjunction with the annual audited consolidated financial statements of the Company for the year ended December 31, 2020.